 It’s essential to generate an effective plan to maximise fleet and driver efficiency.
 Our Planning & Optimisation solution is a web-based SaaS solution that enables planners to access their planning tool from home.
 Combining this with web conferencing tools enables the whole planning office to work remotely.

 The tool allows for manual changes, but also enables a team to re-spin a plan in the event of changes, such as a driver or drivers reporting in sick or being unavailable.

 The Microlise Planning & Optimisation tool can pre-allocate all vehicles and drivers meaning that during execution, transport operators need only adjust resources by exception.
 In-line with the Planning & Optimisation tools, the Microlise Journey Management solution is also entirely web-based, and can be used from home in exactly the same way, reducing the need to have transport staff present in the office.

-Drivers can be logged onto a mobile device loaded with our SmartPOD app – part of our driver management and Proof of Delivery offering – by utilising a Driver ID mechanism such as a Dallas Key.
-Where this is not available, a simple password code can be provided.
+Drivers can be logged onto a mobile device loaded with our SmartPOD app – part of our driver management and Proof of Delivery offering – automatically by entering their tacho card or through utilising a Driver ID mechanism such as a Dallas Key.
+Where neither of these are available, a simple password code can be provided.

 Once the driver has logged on, their allocated journey will be retrieved and whichever vehicle they’ve logged onto can be allocated to their route.

 Electronic tripsheets within SmartPOD provide details of all daily routes, customers, locations, timing obligations etc. Drivers can review these without the need to contact the transport office.
 Any changes made by transport operators, such as new drops or drops removed, will be reflected straight away via the device so the driver can be notified appropriately.

 Where yard management solutions are integrated, drivers can be advised of the location of the trailer they require for their journey.
 This trailer can then be collected and checks completed electronically without the need for contact with yard staff.